I would like to find good homes for the feral cats I have been feeding. Is this possible?

 13] My neighbor is feeding cats, but not fixing any of them.
 What can I do to help?

 Let your neighbor know that low cost spay/neuter services are available through our program.
-Give her/him our contact information and offer to help with the logistics of getting the colony fixed.
-Many times, people just get overwhelmed with the day to day care of the cats, and don't realize (for whatever reason) that they need to also spay/neuter the cats to prevent the population from growing.
-Some people are just not aware that low cost spay/neuter services are available, and some people just don't even know where to start to get the situation under control.
-If she/he is not willing to spay/neuter, consider yourself invited to help!
-It is easy to help feral cats!
+Give them our contact information and offer to help with the logistics of getting the colony fixed.
+Many times, people just get overwhelmed with the day to day care of the cats, and don’t know where to start to get the situation under control.
+They may not be aware that low cost spay/neuter services are available.

 14] I have a lot of feral cats in my backyard that I feed.
 I am afraid if I start bringing them in to be fixed, I will get in trouble for having too many cats and they will be taken away from me.